Create a business vision

 Using your business's vision statement

 A vision statement isn't something you write and then forget.
 As your business grows, you should constantly revisit your vision statement to measure your progress and success.
+Like your business plan, it is a living document.
 It can also help you make key business decisions, because it represents the heart and soul of your business.

-Many business's use their vision to help create a unique selling proposition, which is the marketing statement you use to sell your products and services.
+Many businesses use their vision to help create a unique selling proposition, which is the marketing statement you use to sell your products and services.

 It's a good idea to make your business's vision statement visible in the workplace to inspire your staff and remind them of their purpose, for example, by: